 Czech Republic - eCommerceCzech Republic - eCommerce

-The Czech Government strongly encourages B2B and B2C eCommerce.
+The Czech government strongly encourages B2B and B2C eCommerce.
+These are conducted through well-known business platforms and strategic partners.
 An eShop can be operated by both Czechs and foreigners.
-Czech entities and foreign branches need to obtain a trade license from the Czech Trade License Office, covering the intended scope of activity to be carried out by the eShop, unless they are registered elsewhere in the EU.
-Both individuals and companies must be registered in the Commercial Registry.
-Foreign entities, with an established eShop elsewhere in the EU, may wish to use a Czech Republic address.
+Both need to obtain a trade license from the Czech Trade License Office, unless they are registered elsewhere in the EU.
+Both also need to be registered with the Czech Commercial Registry.
+Foreign entities with an established eShop elsewhere in the EU, may wish to use a Czech Republic address.
 The operator of an eShop needs to determine which legal jurisdiction governs relationships with its customers to ensure that they fulfill all statutory obligations (e.g. rights and obligations of the parties to the contract, customer claims in the case of defects or limitation periods, etc.).
+There are no market barriers and the infrastructure is integrated with that of other EU countries.

-The Czech Government strongly encourages B2B and B2C eCommerce.
-There are no obstacles to establishing an eCommerce business in the CR. http://www.scalefast.com.
-ECommerce web services can be found at: http://www.shopify.com.
-Czech companies use the above-mentioned non-Czech websites.
 Several principles are important for effective management of intellectual property (IP) rights in the Czech Republic.
 It is important to have an overall strategy to protect company IP.
 Second, IP may be protected differently in the Czech Republic than in the United States.
 Third, the IP rights must be registered and enforced in the Czech Republic under local laws.
 For example, a U.S. trademark and patent registration will not protect a U.S. company in the Czech Republic.
 There is no such thing as an “international copyright” that will automatically protect an author’s writings throughout the entire world.
-Protection against unauthorized use in a particular country basically depends on the national laws of that country.
+Protection against unauthorized use in a particular country depends on the national laws of that country.
 However, most countries do offer copyright protection to foreign works in accordance with international agreements.